 In the present world food emergency, however, there are some steps we could take to help.
 One idea would be for Americans to drink less alcohol, and thereby cut back on the grain now used for that purpose.
 Harvard nutritionist Jean Mayer says that Americans drink enough grain-made alcohol each year to feed 40 to 50 million persons.

-Another step we might take would be to top subsidizing farmers who grow tobacco.
-Tobacco fields could then be used for growing food, and our taxpayers would be relieved from paying to grow a product which the Surgeon Genera says is dangerous to health.
+Another step we might take would be sto top subsidizing farmers who grow tobacco.
+Tobacco fields could then be used for growing food, and our taxpayers would be relieved from paying to grow a product which the Surgeon General says is dangerous to health.
 Some experts have estimated that Americans waste up to 25 percent of the. food they buy.
-If the amount of food that contributes to over weight is taken into account, some experts believe that our “waste” figure, may go as high as 50 percent.
+If the amount of food that contributes to overweight is taken into account, some experts believe that our “waste” figure, may go as high as 50 percent.